Streamlined Hospital Credentialing With Tech & Documentation

 Committee Review

-Hospital committee evaluates your credentials.
+Hospital committee evaluates physician's credentials.

 Approval

-Final clearance is granted for practice.
+Final clearance is granted for practice to qualifying physicians

 Completed Application Forms